andrewramsay/cix2026/accommodation/index.md

 Accommodation bookings must be paid for online at the time of reservation, and this process is completely separate from the Symposium/Summer School Registration process.

 If the booking process is not completed with payment (by card) then the room is not reserved.
-Please book and pay for your accomodation before the **15th of April 2026**.
+Please book and pay for your accomodation as soon as you can, to guarantee one of the limited number of rooms, and in any case before the **end of May 2026**.